 Physicians must disclose relationships with any entity that provides healthcare services to Medicare/Medicaid beneficiaries.
 These entities include hospitals, medical groups, HMOs, insurance companies, pharmaceutical manufacturers, etc. If the physician receives payment directly from the entity, they must report it.
 If the physician receives payments through a third party (such as a hospital), they must notify those payments if they exceed $10,000 annually.

 Designated health services include durable medical equipment (DME), prosthetics, orthotics, and supplies; outpatient drugs and biological products; emergency department care; hospital inpatient care; laboratory tests; x-rays; physical therapy; speech pathology; audiology; chiropractic services; massage therapy; acupuncture; and dental services.
+Reporting lab fraud is essential in upholding the integrity of medical testing and ensuring the accuracy of healthcare diagnoses and treatments.

 Yes.
 The Stark Law applies to any referral made by a physician to another provider (including hospitals) for designated health services covered by Medicare or Medicaid.
 Whether the provider receiving the referral pays for the service directly or indirectly through a third party, it does not matter.